jedisct1/libsodium-doc/helpers/README.md

 The `sodium_mlock()` function locks at least `len` bytes of memory starting at `addr`.
 This can help to avoid sensitive data to be swapped to disk.

-However, it is recommended to totally disable swap partitions on machines processing senstive data, or, as a second choice, to use encrypted swap partitions.
+In addition, it is recommended to totally disable swap partitions on machines processing senstive data, or, as a second choice, to use encrypted swap partitions.

+For similar reasons, on Unix systems, one should also disable core dumps when running crypto code outside a development environment.
+This can be achieved using a shell built-in such as `ulimit` or programatically using `setrlimit(RLIMIT_CORE, &(struct rlimit) {0, 0})`.

 `sodium_mlock()` wraps `mlock()` and `VirtualLock()`. **Note:** Many systems place limits on the amount of memory that may be locked by a process.
 Care should be taken to raise those limits (e.g. Unix ulimits) where neccessary. `sodium_lock()` will return `-1` when any limit is reached.